evanwill/refine-with-grel/index.md

 This workshop was written with OpenRefine version 3.7.4--if you have an older version, please [update](https://evanwill.github.io/openrefine-b/content/2-start.html#update-your-version-of-openrefine).

-Note: software interface options, such as menus, are highlighted using a dashed underline.
-Code that can be copied is highlighted in pink.
+Note: software interface options, such as menus, are highlighted using a *dashed underline*{:.ui-item}.
+Code that can be copied is highlighted in `pink`.

 {% include toc.html %}